bigcode-project/bigcode-website/content/en/docs/about/mission.md

 The BigCode project is conducted in the spirit of Open Science.
 Datasets, models, and experiments are developed through open collaboration and [released with permissive licenses back to the community]({{< relref "docs/about/ip.md" >}}).
 While the project has corporate support from ServiceNow and HuggingFace e.g. for hosting models and datasets, and for training compute; all technical governance takes place within working groups and task forces across the community.

-As code LLMs are developed with data from the open-source community, we believe open and transparent governance can help to ensure that these models are benefiting the larger developer community.
+As code LLMs are developed with data from the open-source community, we believe open governance can help to ensure that these models are benefiting the larger developer community.
 We are working on tools [to give code creators agency over whether their source code is included in the training data](https://huggingface.co/spaces/bigcode/in-the-stack), and give attribution to developers when models output near-copies of the training data.

 <!--